vikram0201/Yelp-Review-Sentiment-Analysis/README.md

 # Yelp-Review-Sentiment-Analysis
-Created Pipeline for Text Pre-processing and predicted reviews are positve or negative.
+Created Pipeline for Text Pre-processing and predicted reviews are positive or negative.